LennardKittner/hip_example/README.md

 ### Building With Cmake

-If you are using a nvidia gpu first set the `GPU_PLATFORM`
+If you are using a nvidia gpu you may have to first set the `GPU_PLATFORM`
 ```
 export GPU_PLATFORM=nvidia
 ```